 Steak, Roasted Potatoes with Bourbon Butter Sauce is a manly meal that will please a woman too.
-Que the sexy music, please.
+Queue the sexy music, please.
 LOL

 My husband loves a good steak.
 It makes him a happy camper.
 For me, I much prefer some chicken or pasta.
 However, sometimes a good steak hits the spot like nothing else could.
 Especially when covered in this creamy and savory bourbon butter sauce.
 Heck, an old shoe would even taste good with this amazing sauce!

 The key to this entire dish is the bourbon butter sauce.
 After that, you can choose your personal preference for your cut of steak, and your personal preference for potatoes.

 For what I'm showing today, I used strip steaks and some small Yukon gold potatoes.
 The method of preparing the steak and potatoes will be the same no matter which steak or potatoes you choose to cook.

 However, should you decide upon larger potatoes, please be aware that the roasting time in the oven will naturally be longer.

 If you're worried you won't like the sauce because you're not a bourbon lover, let me assure you, you will.
 The bourbon flavor is only a slight whisper.